 The BOP had taken various steps under the Obama presidential administration to better address the particular vulnerabilities that transgender individuals face in federal custody.
 However, two years ago, the Trump administration rescinded policy guidance intended to protect the lives and safety of transgender prisoners.
 Among other things, the Trump Administration rule makes placement decisions based on a person’s assigned gender at birth.
 This approach reversed the progress that had been made in finally recognizing the authentic existence of women who are transgender and the risks they face when housing them in men’s facilities and has been continued by the Biden Administration.

 After she filed a motion for preliminary injunctive relief—and after more than two decades in men’s facilities—Ms. Iglesias was finally moved to a women’s prison in May 2021.
 In late December 2021, the court ruled on that motion and ordered BOP to evaluate her for gender-affirming surgery.
-This landmark decision marks the first time a court has ordered the federal government to address someone’s medical need for gender-affirming surgery.
-The directive came after a day-long hearing in which the court heard directly from Ms. Iglesias about the years of harm she has endured in federal custody due to her denial of the healthcare she needs.
-A representative from BOP admitted at the hearing that no federal prisoner had ever yet been provided gender-affirming surgery even though BOP currently houses approximately 1,200 transgender prisoners in federal custody.
+This decision marked the first-ever time a court ordered the federal government to evaluate someone for gender-affirming surgery.
+The directive came after a day-long hearing in which the court heard directly from Ms. Iglesias about the years of harm she has endured in federal custody due to BOP’s denial of the healthcare she urgently needs.
+A representative from BOP admitted at the hearing that no federal prisoner had ever yet been provided gender-affirming surgery.

 BOP was given until late January 2022 to determine if they were recommending Ms. Iglesias for gender-affirming surgery and report back to the court.
 BOP finally approved Ms. Iglesias for surgery—but used further tactics to delay the procedure, leading the court to contemplate issuing sanctions against BOP and DOJ in February 2022 and again in April 2022.